-You still have to build the site authority with quality content and inbound links, but it makes life a lot, lot, easier.
+You still have to build the site authority with quality content and inbound links, but it makes life, easier.

-Also, there is the problem that having your home town in your URL will make ranking elsewhere more difficult.
+Also, there is the problem that having your hometown in your URL could potentially make ranking elsewhere more difficult.

 Somebody typing in ‘life coach Orlando’ doesn’t want to see results containing coaches in New York and Google knows that.